Overview of PC 29805 Charges in California

 Note that this is not an extensive list of the misdemeanor charges that can lead to a ban on firearm ownership.
 We are only providing examples of some of the crimes that will result in a firearm ban.
 Additionally, not all of these charges involve violent actions.
 Individuals can also receive a ban if they are convicted of stalking, for example.

-Items Covered By California’s Firearm Ban
+Items Covered by California’s Firearm Ban

 California uses a very specific definition for “firearms.”
 Under a firearm ban, individuals are prohibited from owning any of these items.
 According to our legal system, firearms are items that: